EdsBored/Chess-in-CPP/README.md

 This is an early version!
 Here are some updates that will be done in the near future:
 Implementation of Checkmate
-Implementation of the Queen being able to move correctly Bug Fixes
+Bug Fixes

 This is all that is planned for as of now, however I am bug testing and reaching out to friends so I can possibly make new updates and new game modes that use the same pieces